JamesOQ/Tunning-Up-Music-Highway/README.md

 Files Included:

+Checkpoints:
+- Contains all required PDF files for the written checkpoints submitted during the project.

+#### Code

+1. **`Geospatial Automated Tagger.ipynb`**
+   Adds geospatial feature categories to the crash dataset using a manually recorded spreadsheet of road features (e.g., guardrails, pavement type).

+2. **`Guardrail and Lane Marking Hypothesis Testing.ipynb`**
+   Contains hypothesis tests evaluating the impact of adding guardrails and improving lane markings/signage on crash reduction.

+3. **`I40_Crash_Filter_GEOSPATIAL_JOIN.ipynb`**
+   Filters out crashes that did not occur on I-40 from a dataset of all reported crashes in Madison and Henderson counties (2023–May 2025).

+4. **`Pavement Condition Hypothesis Test.ipynb`**
+   Contains a hypothesis test assessing whether repaving a specific road segment improves safety outcomes.

+5. **`Road Wetness API Query.ipynb`**
+   Queries 6-hour cumulative precipitation data prior to each crash using the Visual Crossing weather API.

+6. **`Speed Limit Hypothesis Test.ipynb`**
+   Tests whether reducing the speed limit on a selected segment leads to fewer crashes.

+7. **`Weather Data API Query.ipynb`**
+   Retrieves historical weather data (temperature, precipitation, conditions) based on crash time and location using the Visual Crossing API.

+> ⚠️ **Note**: File 8 appears to duplicate #2 in content/description.
+You may want to remove or rename it for clarity:
+>
+> `Speed limit hypothesis test.ipynb` — (Duplicate) Mentions lane markings/signage again — same as #2?

 datasets:
   1. Serious Injuries and Fatalities Data for I-40 Tennessee.csv
      - This is our main dataset which contains all fatal and serious injury causing crashes which happened on I-40 Tennessee between 2023 and 2025.